-As the pace of digitalization accelerates, so too must channel enablement while constantly reinventing itself so that vendors and partners can keep an edge over their competitors.
-Every time technology has changed, the lingo and topics that enablement has focused on needed to change along with it.
+As the pace of digitalization accelerates, so too must channel enablement.
+It must constantly reinvent itself so that vendors and partners can keep an edge over their competitors.
+Every time technology changes, so too must the lingo and topics that enablement focuses on.

 Back in the beginning, channel organizations only sought out trainers for a handful of topics and platforms.
-Whereas today the number of topics, skills, and platforms covered continue growing and multiplying as new and innovative solutions make their way into the market.
-Aside from these changes, we have chosen 5 of the biggest trends that are currently taking place and will continue shaping channel enablement in the coming years.
+Today, the number of topics, skills, and platforms covered continue growing and multiplying.
+This is due to new and innovative solutions making their way onto the market.
+Aside from these changes, we have chosen 5 of the biggest trends that are currently taking place.
+We expect that these will continue shaping channel enablement in the coming years.

 Nowadays, some organizations that specialize in providing channel enablement events, like PDAgroup, also provide comprehensive enablement services covering everything from A to Z to channel organizations and their partners.
 Whether it is finding a venue, organizing the catering, managing sign-ups prior to the event and sign-ins on event day, or ensuring that the proper equipment, comfortable facilities, and technology are available for trainers and participants, companies that specialize in enablement are experts at planning channel enablement events in a way that maximizes the learning experience for sales, presales, and other employees at partner organizations.
 Thus, both partners and channel organizations profit from the process in the long-run.